naturalis/geneious-plugin/README.md

 The password of the Maven repository manager (defined in the ```<server>``` element) can be found in bitwarden.

+If you work outside Naturalis you can download the [https://github.com/naturalis/naturalis-common](source code of the naturalis-common library) and do a maven build yourself.

 ### Configure Maven (Geneious libraries)
 The Geneious plugin also has some dependencies on Geneious libraries.
 In order to make Maven pick these up properly, add the following extra lines to settings.xml: